-1. Contribution from Malaysia includes Zakat contribution from CIMB Islamic

-2. Singapore contribution in 2020 was negative despite donations made to the local communities.
-This is due to the adjustment to the running cost made in that year

-4. 2019 and 2020 figures reflect total amount approved, while 2021 figure represents disbursements, and excludes operating costs.
+- 1. Contribution from Malaysia includes Zakat contribution from CIMB Islamic - 2.
+Singapore contribution in 2020 was negative despite donations made to the local communities.
+This is due to the adjustment to the running cost made in that year - 3.
+N/A data not available - 4.
+2019 and 2020 figures reflect total amount approved, while 2021 figure represents disbursements, and excludes operating costs.
 We have updated our reporting definitions to more closely align to impacts created